jameshfisher/jameshfisher.com/_posts/2017-01-18-what-is-electric-charge.md

 ---
-title: What is electric charge?
+title: "What is electric charge?"
 ---

 In my quest to understand computing and networking, I have admitted a need to learn electronics.
 There's no escaping it any more.